Select a permit or application type to find out more information or view the Frequently Asked Questions.

 If a Zone Change or an Ordinance Text Amendment is contemplated, it is recommended that a potential applicant meet with Planning Division staff early (prior to filing a formal application) to meet and discuss the proposal.
 Go to the Contact Us page for further information.

 At the present time, the Planning Division is unable to receive any applications in-person at the One Stop Permit Center, and alternative arrangements have been made so that we can continue to receive all Planning applications in a timely manner.
 Applicants are able to drop-off or have delivered their complete application package inside the front door at the One Stop Permit Center (in Suite 15-A).
-Applicants may also call the Planning Division in advance of a delivery, and speak with the Planner on duty so that we know when to expect a delivery.
+Due to the current pandemic, all application materials and plans are subject to a 5-day quarantine to prevent the spread of Covid-19 per CDC guidelines for mitigation strategies.

 Prior to Applying: Prior to submitting an application, you should call Planning staff to discuss your project, and we can then confirm the applicable fees and the total amount of payment that will be necessary.
 You can also discuss the necessary submittal items for your particular project (please refer to the list attached to the Development Application form).

 Obtain Invoice: It will help if you complete the Development Application Form or the Legislative Application Form before you call.
 Staff will ask you several questions regarding the project location (street address and A.P.N.), the applicant’s contact information, the property owner’s contact information, and the project description.
 Staff will input the information, and generate an invoice for your project and then email the invoice to you.
 When you receive the invoice, print three copies (two copies to accompany the check that will be submitted for that exact amount, and one copy to accompany the application materials).